 On December 16, 2004, the Financial Accounting Standards Board issued Statement No. 123 (revised 2004), Share-Based Payment ("Statement 123(R)").
 Statement 123(R) replaces Statement No. 123, Accounting for Stock-Based Compensation, supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees and amends Statement No. 95, Statement of Cash Flows.
 Generally, the approach in Statement 123(R) is similar to the approach described in Statement No. 123.
 However, Statement 123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the financial statements based on their fair values (i.e., pro forma disclosure is no longer an alternative to financial statement recognition).
-Statement 123(R) is effective for public companies at the beginning of the first interim or annual period beginning after June 15, 2005.
-We are currently assessing the impact, the amount of compensation based upon the Black-Scholes model versus a binomial model, of Statement 123(R) on our financial statements and related disclosures.
-Both models will increase compensation expense related to past grants which are not fully vested as of June 30, 2005 and all future grants.
+We are required to adopt Statement 123(R) for the fiscal quarter ending September 30, 2005.
+The pro forma disclosures previously permitted under SFAS No. 123 will no longer be an alternative to financial statement recognition of the fair value of employee stock incentive awards.
+See Note 2 in our Notes to the Consolidated Financial Statements for the year ended December 31, 2004 for the pro forma net income and net income (loss) per share amounts, for the years ended December 31, 2003 and 2004 as if we had used a fair-value-based method similar to the methods required under Statement 123(R) to measure compensation expense for awards in those years.
+Although we have not yet determined whether the adoption of Statement 123(R) will result in amounts that are similar to the current pro forma disclosures under SFAS No. 123, we are evaluating the requirements under Statement 123(R) and we expect the adoption to have a significant adverse impact on our consolidated statements of income and net income per share.